 A typical mobile handover in SIGMA using SCTP as an illustration is shown in Fig. 1, where the Mobile Host (MH) is multi-homed node connected through two wireless access networks.
-Correspondent node (CN) is a single-homed node sending traffic to MH.
+Correspondent node (CN) is a single-homed node sending traffic to MH, which corresponds to the services like file download or web browse by the mobile users.